armStrapTools/armStrap/README.md

     locales = en_US.UTF-8 fr_CA.UTF-8

 * Branch : The general type of the device, right now only sunxi is supported, i will add bcmrpi (Raspberry PI) at a later stage
-* Model : Used to select the device you want, choices are CubieBoard, CubieBoard2, CubieTruck, HackBerry and A70x
+* Model : The model of the device, see ./armStrap -b for the list of avalable boards.
 * HostName : The hostname you want for the device
 * TimeZone : The timeZone you want for the device
 * Locales : A list of locales you want to configure on the device, the first one become the default locale